BigSoftVideo/DOTE/install.md

 _DOTE_ is a desktop application that runs on your local computer.
 It is very easy to download and install the software and run it on the Windows and Mac desktop platforms.
-It should run on the latest versions of Microsoft Windows 10 or 11 and also Apple macOS (10.10 Yosemite or later; also macOS 12 for the newer Apple Silicon M-series).
+It should run on the latest versions of Microsoft Windows 11 and also Apple macOS (10.10 Yosemite or later; also macOS 12 for the Apple Silicon M-series).
 Let us know if you have a problem installing and running _DOTE_ on these platforms.
 Theoretically, it should also run on Linux, but we don't support this.
 Contact us if you are interested in using _DOTE_ on this platform.